build-on-aws/content/posts/understanding-streaming-data-uses-cases-and-applications-how-to-move-to-real-time-analytics/index.md

 ---
-title: What to Consider When Moving from Batch to Realtime Data Stream Processing
+title: Six Things to Consider When Moving From Batch to Real-time Data Stream Processing
-description: Learn how we evolved from batch into using real-time streaming analytics and deep-dive on streaming concepts and use cases, understand what to consider when moving your organization to real-time streaming.
+description: Learn how we evolved from batch into using real-time streaming analytics and understand what to consider when moving your organization to real-time streaming.
 tags:
   - analytics
   - big-data